tier4/TILDE/src/tilde_sample/README.md

 ros2 launch tilde_sample multi_publisher_relay.launch.py
 ```

-In this example, two publshers are launched.
+In this example, two publishers are launched.
 One has the standard header field, and another doesn't.

 RelayTimer is launched for the subscription, and relays